 This is my weekly spread.
 I re-design my spreads quite regularly as some are quicker to draw up than others and sometimes I don’t have time to colour and craft eccentric weekly trackers.

 This spread allows me to keep a weekly diary, and for the most part, it looks super pretty too!

 So that is, currently what my Bullet Journal looks like.
 I’m adding pages and trackers daily and designing as I go.
 That’s the beauty of Bullet Journals, you can adapt and do what you like without conforming to an already-designed planner.

 Bullet Journals are just great fun.
 They’re proficient and entirely of your own design.

-I’ve seen some people use Bullet Journals for daily doodles and tattoo designs, simply as an address book or as book to make notes.
-It’s yours to do with as you wish.
+I’ve seen some people use Bullet Journals for daily doodles and tattoo designs, simply as an address book or as a book to make notes.
+It’s yours to do as you wish.

 I got my journal from Paperchase for £11, from the Agenzio line (unfortunately sold out online), and my pens from Wilkos (Stabilo colour set) for £5 and I’m away.
 It’s an inexpensive, designable organiser that fits your needs and your needs only.
 Perfect.

 Let me know if you’re currently using a bullet journal!
-I’d love to see!
+I’d love to see it!
 Until then though, enjoy!